mmarifat/__event_ms_server/README.md

 # server

-> Event Management System on Ts.ED framework
+> An Event Management System on Ts.ED framework

 See [Ts.ED](https://tsed.io) project for more information.